-Tom Brady Apparently Approves Of Antonio Brown’s Request To Be Freed
+NESN

-Tom Brady really dishes out “likes” on Antonio Brown’s Instagram feed like their candies.
+Tom Brady really dishes out “likes” on Antonio Brown’s Instagram feed like they’re candies.

 Whether there’s a deeper meaning behind Brady’s double-taps is up for debate, however.
 That said, everybody knows there is no such thing as a truly innocuous “like” on social media.